 NON MEDICAL TREATMENT OF UTERINE FIBROID21 February 2022

-The non-medical treatment of fibroid is either surgical or radiologic.
+The non medical treatment of uterine fibroid is either surgical or radiologic.
 The surgical options of treatment for fibroid include; hysterectomy, myomectomy, endometrial ablation and myolysis.
 The radiologic options include; uterine artery embolization and Magnetic Resonance-guided high intensity focused ultrasound.
+Patient who are not fit to undergo surgery can be offered medical treatment while they are been optimize.

 Myolysis is a procedure which incite death of the fibroid tissue by the application of heat (electrocautery) or extreme cold (cryotherapy) to the fibroid.